Compare life insurance after breast cancer UK

 Does critical illness cover payout for breast cancer?

-Yes – as with life insurance, cancer is one of the main reasons for claims on critical illness cover in the UK.
+YES – as with life insurance, cancer is one of the main reasons for claims on critical illness cover in the UK.

 Critical illness cover is specifically designed to pay out a lump sum to you if you’re diagnosed with breast cancer.
-Most of these types of policies will pay you an amount to you to help you and your family financially during a difficult period.
+Most of these types of policies will pay you an amount to you to help you and your family financially during a difficult time.